wotbrew/idx/README.md

 #### Built-in Predicates

-- compose predicates into a match with `(match m)`, this can be used to form composite indexes over many properties.
+- compose predicates into a match with `(match prop1 val prop2 val)`, this can be used to form composite indexes over many properties.
 - any other object is a truthyness test by applying at as a property.

 ## License